Vizzuality/marxan-cloud/docs/download-upload-clone/legacy-marxan-projects/use-cases-and-available-features.md

 ## Choices when uploading a legacy project

-1. Are you creating a new project or uploading a legacy project?
-2. If the answer is “uploading legacy project” then the user is given the option to upload five different kinds of data (each should have info buttons).
-The first (planning unit shapefile) will be always needed; all the other kinds of data are optional *but* users must provide *at least* one of them (see following section for details on what will be available after importing a legacy project based on which data has been uploaded).
+1. If users wish to upload a legacy project (rather than an exported MarxanCloud archive), they are given the option to upload five different kinds of data (each should have info buttons).

    a.
-Upload your planning unit shapefile (this *must* be provided)
+Upload a planning unit shapefile (this *must* be provided)

    b.
-Upload your input database (optional)
+Upload all the required input files (required)

    c.
-Upload your output databases (optional)
+Upload output data files produced by running Marxan outside of the
+      platform (optional)

    d.
-Upload your feature data (optional)
+Upload feature data as shapefiles (optional)

    e.
-Upload cost surface data (optional)
+Upload cost surface data as shapefile (optional)

-3. If users choose to upload output data, they should also be given the option to _lock_ these results calculated outside of the Marxan MaPP platform: re-running Marxan on such imported scenarios should be disallowed.
+2. If users choose to upload output data, they should also be given the option to _lock_ these results calculated outside of the Marxan MaPP platform: re-running Marxan on such imported scenarios should be disallowed.